-- the corporation's actions if challenged in bankruptcy court.
-In many circumstances, the board's own involvement and view of the reasonableness of a corporation action will be critical evidence in support of a motion in bankruptcy court.
-The board should understand before corporation actions are taken how the board's decision-making will be referred to publicly and used in court.
-[7] - 8.
-Incorporate Stakeholder Feedback into the Record.
+- 8. Incorporate Stakeholder Feedback into the Record.
 It can be tempting to ignore angry letters from creditors, or even to respond in kind, during a difficult restructuring.
+Directors should avoid direct contact with stakeholders, unless authorized by the board or applicable subcommittee.
 However, the board should review appropriate input from creditors and other stakeholders and consider its relevance.
-Directors should avoid direct contact with stakeholders, unless authorized by the board or applicable subcommittee.
-However, review and discussion of stakeholder views can be a critical part of the formal record of board proceedings, especially when the corporation ultimately makes a decision with which a complaining stakeholder disagrees.
+Review and discussion of stakeholder views can be a critical part of the formal record of board proceedings, especially when the corporation ultimately makes a decision with which a complaining stakeholder disagrees.
 The point is not to convince stakeholders to support the board's decision, but to document that the board had full information in making the decision in the first place and weighed all reasonable dissenting views. - 9.
 Confirm Reasonableness of Reliance on Management.
 The board of directors should be appropriately sensitive to any conflicts of interest involving management or advisors during a restructuring.
 The board is generally entitled to rely on management within areas of its competence, but to obtain the full benefit of such reliance the board should establish a record that it has considered the applicable facts related to any potential conflict of interest.
 Again, it is a mistake to jump to the conclusion that a conflict of interest necessarily requires the exclusion of an officer from the deliberative process or the creation of a separate line of reporting.
-What any potential conflict of interest situation requires in the first instance is disclosure, disclosure, disclosure and then discussion aided by counsel about the procedural options available in response. - 10.
-Update Insurance, Indemnification and Exculpation.
+What any potential conflict of interest situation requires in the first instance is disclosure, disclosure, disclosure - and then discussion aided by counsel about the procedural options available in response. - 10.
+Update Insurance, Indemnification, and Exculpation.
 Even with perfect corporate governance, lawsuits can still happen.
-Directors should review with management the corporation's arrangements for D&O insurance, indemnification and exculpation, ideally well before restructuring discussions begin in earnest.
+Directors should review with management the corporation's arrangements for Directors and Officers ("D&O") insurance, indemnification, and exculpation, ideally well before restructuring discussions begin in earnest.
 These protective arrangements may include provisions that deprive directors of the full benefit of the expected protections during a chapter 11 case (that is, when the corporation may require court approval to take corporate action necessary to trigger coverage).
 In addition, the suggested scope and duration of D&O insurance can change during a restructuring, and coverage enhancements are typically less expensive when purchased in advance.
-Fortunately, excellent coverage is usually available and the relevant technical concerns simple to address with timely preparation. - 11.
-Focus on Compensation at the Outset.
+Fortunately, excellent coverage is usually available and the relevant technical concerns are simple to address with timely preparation.

+11. Focus on Compensation at the Outset.
 Finally, a word about management compensation.
-Compensation issues are a common source of negative attention by the press, politicians, employees, creditors and the United States Trustee.
-Bankruptcy courts are typically supportive of reasonable and well-justified arrangements when important to preserve franchise value, but courts also can face pressure in approving even the most sensible arrangements given scrutiny from stakeholders and the public.
+Compensation issues are a common source of negative attention by the press, politicians, employees, creditors, and the United States Trustee.8 Bankruptcy courts are typically supportive of reasonable and well-justified arrangements when important to preserve franchise value, but courts also can face pressure in approving even the most sensible arrangements given scrutiny from stakeholders and the public.
 It is essential that the board understand the executive compensation landscape early in the restructuring process and develop a comprehensive compensation plan, as well as related communication materials.
 On the one hand, adequate compensation is clearly necessary for management to be the strong fiduciary the Bankruptcy Code requires.
 On the other hand, a board that simply writes checks (or seeks court authorization to do so) without building a solid record based on both bankruptcy rules and general executive compensation principles risks disgorgement litigation or other unwarranted criticism that will hurt the executives it intends to protect.